LLNL/umap/docs/sphinx/getting_started.rst

 ^^^^^^^^^^^^^
 Dependencies
 ^^^^^^^^^^^^^
-At a minimum, cmake 3.5.1 or greater is required for building umap.
+At a minimum, cmake 3.5.1 or greater is required for building mp-umap.

 ---------------------------
 UMAP Build and Installation